 Child's Details

 Child's Name

 Child's Date of Birth

 Child's Current Address

 Child's Current Class

-Person Requesting Data Amendme nt
+Person Requesting Data Amendme ent

 Your Name

 Your Relationship To the Child

 Your Address

 Your Telephone Number

 Do You Have Parental Responsibility?

 Your Request

 What Data / Which Records Do You Wish to Have Amended?

 What Amendment Do You Want?
-Do You Want It Updating, Amending or Deleting?
+Do You Want It Updating, Amending or Deleting? nt?
+Do You Want It Updating,

 Why Do You Want These Changes Undertaking?

 Please sign this request:

+Signed: (electronic signatures will not be ac ccepted) Date: